DylanMoss1/Crystal-Ball/README.md

 **Legendary Jokers:**
 - Found in arcana & spectral packs.

-This mod does not search for jokers found using skip vouchers.
+This mod does not search for jokers found in skip vouchers packs.

 ## Future Plans